Five Myths About UV Radiation

 Radiation refers to the emission of electromagnetic energy from any source.
 There are many types of radiation, with varying intensity, or frequencies.
 At one end of the spectrum are the high-energy x-rays and gamma rays.
 At the other are the long-wavelength, low-energy radio waves.
 Visible light is also a form of electromagnetic energy — the only one that humans can see — and different colors have different wavelengths.

 UV radiation sits in the middle of the spectrum.
 Since UV rays don’t have enough energy to penetrate the body more deeply, they primarily affect the skin.
 These rays come from the sun as well as artificial sources like tanning beds.

-Similar to how there are many colors with distinct wavelengths within the medium-frequency category of visible light, there are different types of UV radiation with different amounts of energy.
+There are different types of UV radiation with different amounts of energy.
 UVA and UVB rays are the main types to be mindful of as you consider how to limit your UV exposure.

-• Lower-energy UVA rays are primarily associated with skin damage like wrinkles but can also contribute to the development of skin cancer.
+• Lower-energy UVA rays are primarily associated with skin damage like wrinkles but can also contribute to the development of skin cancer

-• Higher-energy UVB rays are the main source of sunburns and skin cancer.
+• Higher-energy UVB rays are the main source of sunburns and skin cancer

 UVC rays exist as well, but they have so much energy that sun-emitted UVC radiation reacts with ozone before it can even reach the ground, let alone your skin.
 This is why they don’t often surface in conversations about sun protection.
 However, it’s still possible to be exposed to these UV rays from artificial sources including lamps and lasers.